 |2nd, 3rd & 4th Nov||4920m down to 2850m||~6hrs a day||Over three days a descent via Namche Bazaar all the way to Lukla with various options for accommodation.
 It is possible to stay in different villages, for example Pheriche, Khumjung, Monjo, but the route is the same as the way up.|

-Lukla flight to arrive in Kathmandu in the morning and transfer to hotel.
-Day rest and sightseeing.
+Lukla flight to arrive in Kathmandu in the morning and transfer to Hotel Buddha.
+Rest and sightseeing.

 |6th Nov||n/a||n/a||Depart Kathmandu.|

 The trek to Everest is a 14 day journey going up and back along the same path from the starting point in Lukla.
 The flight from Kathmandu to Lukla takes 45 minutes.
 The trek is ten days uphill, which includes two full days rest and acclimatisation, to the last settlement of Gorak Shep.
-After two days visiting Everest Base Camp and climbing to the high point of Kala Patthar (for dawn views of the sun rising behind the summit of Everest), the descent is in three days.
+After two days (as mentioned above it is possible to reduce this to one) visiting Everest Base Camp and climbing to the high point of Kala Patthar (for dawn views of the sun rising behind the summit of Everest), the descent is in three days.

 The start dates refer to the arrival date in Kathmandu and the end date refers to the earliest you can book your return flight home for.
 However you are welcome to arrive earlier or stay on at the end, and stay in our guesthouse in order to spend more time sightseeing in Kathmandu.